This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

 Human Morality is a Construction: It’s Relative; It’s Evolved

 Human morality is not universal.
 If it was, we would have figured out the moral way to act in all situations.
 Not only that, but different societies would have come up with the same answers to the same problems.
 Though the Golden Rule is relatively universal among human cultures, other moral commands are not.

 Instead, human morality evolved as we did.
 We currently believe it evolved in three different stages, which is why human beings can have competing moral demands about the same moral question.
-There is a cultural component that was added later, as well, making morality even more complex.
+There is a cultural component that was added later, making morality yet more complex.

 - all moral codes humans have knowledge of have been created by humans